Climbing the formidable Crib Goch Snowdon for sensational views

 1) Check the weather forecast before you set off.
 Mountain conditions can change quickly so be prepared.
 For climbing Snowdon I always check the latest live readings and I also check the weather forecast here for the detailed weather forecasts of the area.

 2) Wear walking boots/comfortable trainers and suitable clothing for that season.
-Wear good ankle supporting boots to aid you along the ridge.
-Also bring waterproofs, a windproof jacket and over the top waterproof trousers that will keep you dry should it decided to pour with rain.
+Wear good ankle-supporting boots to aid you along the ridge.
+Also bring waterproofs, a windproof jacket and over-the-top waterproof trousers that will keep you dry should it decide to pour with rain.
 If you are climbing in winter thermal layers and gloves and a hat should be in your bag – remember it will be colder the closer to the summit you are.

 3) Plan your route carefully before you go.
 There are so many routes up Snowdon, but if you choose Crib Goch as your chosen route, you have a map handy to guide you.